 Injured in Las Vegas as a Tourist?
-Your Rights Are the Same as Any Resident
+Your Legal Rights Are the Same as Any Resident

-Las Vegas welcomes tens of millions of visitors every year.
+Las Vegas welcomed 41.7 million visitors in 2024 — the highest total since 2019, according to the Las Vegas Convention and Visitors Authority.
 You come for the shows, the casinos, the pool parties, the festivals, and the experience of a lifetime.
 What you don’t plan for is getting hurt.

 But it happens.
 And when it does, too many tourists make the same costly mistake: they assume that because they don’t live here, they have fewer rights.
 They accept the first lowball offer from a casino’s risk management team.
 They leave town without filing a report.
 They convince themselves that dealing with a Nevada injury claim from out of state is too complicated.